Can you beat the odds of developing Alzheimer’s disease?

 How common is Alzheimer’s among people over 65?

 It gets more common with age.
-According to the Alzheimer's Association, 10% of all people over the age of 65 have Alzheimer's disease, and as many as 50% of people over 85 have it.
+About 10% of people over 65 have Alzheimer’s, and nearly half of those over 85 are affected.
 The number of people with the disease doubles every 5 years beyond age 65.
 Some researchers suspect that as many as half of all people over 80 years old develop Alzheimer's disease.

 What are the risk factors – factors we can’t change?